Sparksbox

 Cannabis retail is already struggling with turnover.
 Dispensary budtenders are paid $16-20/hour in most markets.
 The work is demanding: standing all day, managing compliance, educating customers, dealing with difficult situations.

 The margins are thin.
-A dispensary operates on 30-40% gross margin, which sounds healthy until you account for rent, compliance costs, security, loss, and staff.
-Most mid-sized dispensaries run on 5-8% net margins.
+A dispensary may look healthy at gross margin level, but rent, compliance costs, security, loss, and staffing can make the actual operating margin much thinner.
 Staff are expensive, and they know they're easily replaceable.

 Now add AI surveillance.
 You're not just monitoring till reconciliation.
 The system is watching whether employees are touching product correctly, whether they're spending "too long" with a customer (flagged as potential diversion), whether their movements match expected patterns.